olaroos/deepnetnotes/logbook.md

 I am interrested in trying to build a custom loss function that calculates loss depending on both the output and the hidden state.

 A[...,1] – "..." – symbolizes all the ranks of the matrix we haven't choosen in the same way as not selecting the last ranks of a matrix leaves them out.
 Squeeze     a tensor removes all the dimensions that has a length of 1.
 UnSqueezing a tensor adds a dimension with a length of 1.
 Flatten     a tensor to reshape it to have exactly one dimension by concatenating its rows.

+Use package torchviz make_dot() function to create an image of Pytorchs execution graph.